CompuTec/computec-docs/docs/appengine/plugins-user-guide/ct-label.md

 5. **Printer Filter**
         - This filter enables you to search for requests associated with specific printers.
         - It is a MultiComboBox filter, allowing the selection of one or more printers.
-        - The available printers are derived from the list managed in the **Computec Label Printing Manager**.
+        - The available printers are derived from the list managed in the **CompuTec Label Printing Manager**.

         ![CompuTec Labels](./media/ctlabel/image2020-7-10-12-16-5.png)